mbouopda/weather-app/README.md

 # Getting Started

+>**Note**:

->**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.
+- Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+- The dynamic import of services are done in the config folder

 ## Prerequisites